-QS World University Rankings is among the most renowned university rankings in the world published annually by Quacquarelli Symonds (QS), a company specialising in the analysis of higher education institutions.
+QS World University Rankings is among the most renowned university rankings in the world published annually by Quacquarelli Symonds (QS), a company specialising in analysing higher education institutions.
 The QS World University Rankings reveals the top 1,000 universities from around the world.
-The competition for inclusion in the QS World University Rankings increases annually with around 5,500 institutions competing.
+The competition to be included in the QS World University Rankings increases annually with around 5,500 institutions competing.
 Still, the number of institutions included in the ranking remains unchanged.

 - QS EECA University Rankings

-QS World University Rankings: EECA Emerging Europe and Central Asia (EECA) is one of regional university rankings of the Quacquarelli Symonds (QS), a leading global higher education and career development network.
-The QS EECA regional ranking features the top 350 top universities in emerging Europe and Central Asia, from Estonia to Siberia and from Turkey to Cyprus, representing a total of 24 countries.
+QS World University Rankings: EECA Emerging Europe and Central Asia (EECA) are the regional university rankings of Quacquarelli Symonds (QS), a leading global higher education and career development network.
+The QS EECA regional rankings feature the top 350 top universities in emerging Europe and Central Asia, from Estonia to Siberia and from Turkey to Cyprus, representing a total of 24 countries.

-RSU has been included in the regional QS EECA Rankings already since 2015 and listed among the 38 % of the top universities.
-The university received the highest scores on two indicators: international students (13th place) and citations per paper (64th place).
+RSU has been included in the regional QS EECA Rankings since 2015 and is listed among the 38% top universities.
+The university received the highest score on two indicators: international students (13th place) and citations per paper (64th place).

 - SCImago Institutions Rankings